tfpauly/privacy-proxy/draft-private-access-tokens.md

 Client activity could be linked if an Origin and Issuer collude to have unique keys targeted at specific Clients or sets of Clients.

-To mitigate the risk of a targetted ISSUER_KEY, the Mediator can  observe and validate the name_key_id presented by the Client to the Issuer.
-As described in {{issuance}}, Mediators MUST validate that the name_key_id in the Client's AccessTokenRequest matches a known public key for the Issuer.
+To mitigate the risk of a targetted ISSUER_KEY, the Mediator can observe and validate the key_id presented by the Client to the Issuer.
+As described in {{issuance}}, Mediators MUST validate that the key_id in the Client's AccessTokenRequest matches a known public key for the Issuer.
 The Mediator needs to support key rotation, but ought to disallow very rapid key changes, which could indicate that an Origin is colluding with an Issuer to try to rotate the key for each new Client in order to link the client activity.